TAGS: Divorce, Family Law

 Ending a Marriage by Annulment

 An annulment declares a marriage invalid, but because you must have specific grounds for annulment, it can be more difficult to obtain.
-Additionally, the court does not have the authority to establish spousal support or divide property equitably because there was never a marital estate.
+Additionally, the court lacks authority to establish spousal support or to divide property equitably because there was never a marital estate.

 To get an annulment in North Carolina, you must be separated from your spouse for at least one year.
 Then, you can petition the court to declare your marriage invalid.
 If you get an annulment and have shared possessions, you may have to take your ex to court to determine legal ownership.